Suv4o/personal-blog-2023/content/2023/04/02/single-sign-on-with-firebase-authentication-across-multiple-domains.md

 `; }
 ```

-> To properly highlight HTML in template literals in JavaScript, you can use the `es6-string-html` VSCode extension ([link](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html)).
+> To properly highlight HTML in template literals in JavaScript, you can use the `es6-string-html` VSCode extension (<a href="https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html" target="_blank" rel="noopener noreferrer">link</a>).

 In addition, we need to define two utility classes that will be inside the `/src/utils/index.ts` file.
 The first utility function will be a type predicate that determines if an error is a Firebase Error.
 The second utility function will parse the Firebase error into a human-readable string.
 You can find the implementation of these utility functions in the GitHub repo, which we will link below.